 The start of the Arizona Trail with Antelope Peak in the background.

-The Antelope Peak Challenge is to ride the Arizona Trail from Oracle, AZ to Antelope Peak, which lies in the middle of a remote piece of the Sonoran Desert.
+The Antelope Peak Challenge is to ride from Oracle, AZ to Antelope Peak, which lies in the middle of a remote piece of the Sonoran Desert.
 A time bonus is given for optionally reaching the summit of the peak.
-Then ride back using dirt roads, some cow paths and 24 Hours of Old Pueblo course singletrack.
+Then ride back using a chunk of the Arizona Trail, completing a big loop.

 Saturday January 25, 2014.